Carrie Underwood Shares Her Version Of Hymn “Nothing But The Blood Of Jesus”

 Carrie Underwood Shares Her Version Of Hymn “Nothing But The Blood Of Jesus” | Classic Country Music | Legendary Stories and Songs Videos

-Underwood’s gift to her fans was her rendition of the Christian hymn “Nothing But the Blood of Jesus.”
+Usually, people celebrate others’ birthdays by giving them gifts.
+But Carrie Underwood gave her fans a gift on her 38th birthday in 2021…her recording of the Christian hymn “Nothing But the Blood of Jesus.”

 Travis included his version of the hymn on his 2005 album Glory Train: Songs of Faith, Worship, and Praise.
-This was his fifth gospel album, and contained a collection of 19 gospel songs.
+This was his fifth gospel album and contained a collection of 19 gospel songs.
 “Nothing But the Blood” was featured as the sixth track.

 When Underwood announced she was releasing her version of the song, she shared a video to show how it came together in the studio.
 She also revealed that Bear Rinehart, the frontman of the Christian rock band NEEDTOBREATHE, provided backing vocals on the track.